How To Get More Filters on Snapchat

 Since exporting a lens only requires a Snapcode to share with the world, it’s pretty easy to find people sharing their creations with the world online.
 We have four sources to recommend if you’re looking for custom lenses to try out:

 - Snapchat’s Community Lenses tab: Yes, after months of waiting, Snapchat finally did what its fans had been asking to see since third-party lenses were developed: gave them their own tab right within the app.
-If you’re looking to grab a quick lens for your story or to send a funny Snap to your friends, looking through the Community tab is a great place to start.
+If you’re looking to grab a quick lens for your story or sending a funny Snap to your friends, looking through the Community tab is a great place to start looking.
 To access the tab, just tap on your face in the camera viewfinder to load the standard lens selection screen, then tap the icon in the lower-right corner of the app next to the X button.

 - SnapLenses Subreddit: Reddit is a fantastic source of crowdsourced content on the internet, and that goes double for finding new custom lenses made inside of Lens Studio.
 SnapLenses is a subreddit that started following the release of Lens Studio to allow users to upload their Snapcodes for all of their favorite custom lenses.
 The community does post a ton of memes and other videos unrelated to new lenses, but by using the filter options on the right of the page, you can navigate to both 2D and 3D lenses submitted through the community.
 You can also search for specific references using the search bar on the right side of the subreddit, which allows you to find specifically-named content.